alexfox246/Customer-Churn-Analysis/README.md

 ```
 ![Churn by monthly charge bucket](./Screenshots/churn_tenure_payment.png)

-Tenure and payment method interact strongly: early-tenure customers using manual payment methods churn at significantly higher rates than long-tenure customers using automatic payments.
+Tenure and payment method interact strongly: early-tenure customers using manual payment methods (electronic and mailed checks) churn at significantly higher rates than long-tenure customers using automatic payments.
 This shows that churn is driven by both customer maturity and billing friction.

-## Executive summary
+### Executive summary

 Churn in this dataset is driven by a number of different factors including:
 - Contract flexibility